TimefoldAI/timefold-solver-python/README.md

 the Vehicle Routing Problem, Employee Rostering, Maintenance Scheduling, Task Assignment, School Timetabling, Cloud Optimization, Conference Scheduling, Job Shop Scheduling, Bin Packing and many more planning problems.

-Using Timefold in Python is significantly slower than using Timefold in Java or Kotlin.
+Using Timefold Solver in Python is significantly slower than using Timefold Solver in Java or Kotlin.

 ## Requirements